-Learn more about life on the canal through these contributed stories of people, places and events, with some in-depth Studies at the end of the list.
+Learn more about life on the canal through these contributed stories of people, places and events, with some in-depth Studies.

 Poetry rarely touches the waterways, but Ivor Gurney’s poem brings to life the human side of working on the Stroudwater Canal.